cda-tum/mqt-ion-shuttler/README.md

 # MQT IonShuttler

-This a tool for generating optimal shuttling schedules for grid-like memory zones inside trapped-ion quantum computers, based on the paper *Using Boolean Satisfiability for Exact Shuttling in Trapped-Ion Quantum Computers* by D. Schoenberger, S. Hillmich, M. Brandl, and R. Wille in ASP-DAC 2024.
+This a tool for generating shuttling schedules for grid-like memory zones inside trapped-ion quantum computers.
+The tool supports optimal shuttling schedules for small architectures and also includes a preliminary option to produce heuristic shuttling schedules for large devices.
+The optimal solution is based on the paper *Using Boolean Satisfiability for Exact Shuttling in Trapped-Ion Quantum Computers* by D. Schoenberger, S. Hillmich, M. Brandl, and R. Wille in ASP-DAC 2024.
+The heuristic solution is based on the paper *Shuttling for Scalable Trapped-Ion Quantum Computers* by D. Schoenberger, S. Hillmich, M. Brandl, and R. Wille.

 MQT IonShuttler is part of the Munich Quantum Toolkit (MQT) developed by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/).